This is your comprehensive guide to understanding productivity in a manufacturing context.

 It’s important to strike a balance between productivity and efficiency.
 Imagine if a business focused solely on increasing the number of units they produce in an hour but neglected costs and quality.
 They might have achieved their aim but at the cost of wasted materials and lower quality items.

-On the flip side, if a business focuses solely on increasing efficiency, they might end up with the most cost-effective products that are of high quality but won’t have enough stock on hand to meet customer demands, which can end up hurting the bottom line.
+On the flip side, if a business focuses solely on trying to maximize efficiency, they might end up with the most cost-effective products that are of high quality but won’t have enough stock on hand to meet customer demands, which can end up hurting the bottom line.

 Finding the right combination of productivity and efficiency allows you to optimise your output while minimising losses.